YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/08_adv_config.rst

 ************

 The base context is statically set when you start the application.
-If you remember the `Mojito CLI Basics module <>`_, you’ll recall there was a ``--context`` option.
+If you remember the `Mojito CLI Basics module <./1_cli.html>`_, you’ll recall there was a ``--context`` option.
 This option allows you to start an application with a base context.
-Thus, if you want to run your application in the environment:development context, you would use the following
+Thus, if you want to run your application in the ``environment:development`` context, you would use the following
 command: ``$ mojito start --context "environment:production"``

 The base context allows you to test your application in different environments.
 If you